 5. Pick a solid beginner plan

 You’ve got to have a plan.
 Failing to plan is planning to fail.
 You 100% need a mission for everyday in the gym.
 After you’ve chosen one, learn and watch closely how to do each move.
 Got questions?
 Ask them!
 I personally like the FOUNDATION plan for beginners.
 The moves are pretty basic and the volume isn’t too intense.
 From there you can progress onto something like REDEMPTION, or the BULK UP.
-(We have a new plan coming in 2017… can’t tell you more just yet.)
+Or our newest plan for 2017-2018, the 6-week Unlabeled Workout plan.

 6. Watch videos that get you all kinds of fired up